GurnoorSVirdi/AuroraChain/README.md

 Blockchain Based Prescription Application: AuroraChain

 Notes:
+Things to complete:
+Create a wallet connection and build out UI to have different portals/pages for pharmcists, Patient, Doctors This login system will verify for pharmcis and doctors through a doctor ID and Pharacy ID, the more pHaramcies we sign on there will be more locations.

 Application Structure:
 1.	components: blockchain network , smart contract development, UI, and integration of Filecoin for data storage.